Paul-J-Company/Systems-Design/Systems-Design.md

   - How do they choose the best Programming Language, IDE, etc. to implement your Workload?
   - How do they choose the best SDLC, CI/CD, and Distributed Version Control System Tools and Practices/Workflows for your Workload?
 + How do your Architects/Designers/Programmers/Teams/Departments communicate and how often?
-  - In person Meetings, Email, Mailing Lists, Chat, Slack, Mastadon, IRC; Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?
+  - In person Meetings, Email, Mailing Lists, Chat, Slack, Discord, Mastadon, IRC; Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?
   - Every Week, Daily (15 min scrum), every Month, Never?
 + What Environment/Platform does your workload run?
   - OnPrem, Cloud, MultiCloud or Hybrid?